gfranzini/tracer-manual/computed-files.md

 This folder represents the first step in your detection task, _Preprocessing_.
 The other five steps of the detection process are all nested within this folder.
 So, if you open the _Preprocessing_ folder, you’ll find the second folder in the sequence, the _Featuring/Training_ folder.
 Within the _Featuring/Training_ folder, you’ll find the _Selection_ folder, and so on until you reach the final _Scoring_ folder.
 In each and every folder you’ll find the relevant files resulting from the settings you specified in the `tracer_config.xml` file.

-In the following section, we show and explain a number of files computed by TRACER resulting from a text reuse detection task on the King James Version of the Bible (KJV.txt).

 ### Computed files for Preprocessing
 The _Preprocessing_ folder in TRACER_DATA includes the following files: